Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Methods

 \subsection{Implementation}

-The method is implemented into the pixelated version of \texttt{gwcosmo}, replacing the median apparent magnitude in each pixel as an estimate of the limiting magnitude for that pixel.
-A full overview of the pixelated method is available in \cite{10.1093/mnras/stac366}.
-In this method, galaxy catalogues are broken into directional pixels of equal area.
-Each "pixel" of the galaxy catalogue gives a magnitude-redshift sample of galaxies in a given range of right ascension and declination, for which we estimate a limiting apparent magnitude $m_{\rm thr}$.
+The robust statistical test summarised in Section \ref{sec:robust} is implemented using the pixelated version of \texttt{gwcosmo}.
+A full overview of the pixelated method can be found in \cite{10.1093/mnras/stac366}.
+In this method, galaxy catalogues are divided into directional pixels of equal area, with each pixel containing a magnitude-redshift sample of galaxies that lie within a given range of right ascension and declination. \texttt{gwcosmo} requires the adoption of a limiting apparent magnitude threshold, $m_{\rm thr}$, for that pixel; in \cite{10.1093/mnras/stac366} $m_{\rm thr}$ is taken to be the median apparent magnitude in the pixel, whereas in our work the median is replaced by the magnitude limit determined by the robust method applied to the galaxies in the pixel.

-The value of this magnitude threshold affects the resulting posterior on $H_{0}$ in two ways: firstly, all galaxies fainter than $m_{\rm thr}$ are discarded from the analysis.
-Secondly, it informs the probability of the host galaxy of the GW event being within the galaxy catalogue.
+The value of the magnitude threshold affects in two ways the resulting posterior on $H_{0}$ that is computed by \textbf{\texttt{gwcosmo}}.
+Firstly, all galaxies fainter than $m_{\rm thr}$ are discarded from the analysis, so approximating $m_{\rm thr}$ to be the median apparent magnitude means that half of the catalogue is discarded.
+Secondly, the threshold affects the calculated probability that the host galaxy of the GW event is within the galaxy catalogue.

-We summarise the most relevant parts of the equations that involve the probability of the host galaxy of the event being in the galaxy catalogue, and thus the apparent magnitude threshold $m_{\rm thr}$.

-In order to obtain a final posterior on $H_{0}$, we need to marginalise the probability of the data $x_{GW}$ over the two propositions $G$ and $\overline{G}$, with: